Loading page...

 DOT Numbers: Some contractors need DOT numbers and must file additional insurance forms (MCS-90) for interstate commerce.

 Out-of-State Work: Ensure coverage meets requirements in all states where you operate.
-For example, contractors working in Florida need specialized hurricane and wind coverage - see our Florida contractor insurance page for complete state-specific requirements.
+For example, contractors working in Florida need specialized hurricane and wind coverage - see our Florida Contractor Insurance Guide page for complete state-specific requirements.

 Operating without proper commercial auto insurance can result in: